Driving is owned and operated by Ron McKenna and his family. While

 25-hour program but the format is typically

-either 3 day-long classes OR a series of
+either 3 or 4 day-long classes OR a series of

 shorter evening classes.
 Which works